Mount Elbrus - South Route - Russia

 Mt Elbrus is the highest peak in the Caucasus and in Europe, and one of the fabled Seven Summits.

-The South route is the most common ascent route offering more infrastructure and access to ski lifts for carrying equipment and more developed mountain hut accomodation.
+The South route is the most common ascent route offering more infrastructure and access to ski lifts for carrying equipment and more developed mountain hut accommodation.

 With an elevation of 5642 metres, Mt Elbrus is a fine ascent which requires basic mountaineering skills, although altitude and unpredictable weather make for a challenging and adventurous trip.
 It is perfect for people who wish to gain ice and snow experience as full training is given, for those wishing to climb the Seven Summits and for people who have aspirations of going on to climb higher peaks in the Himalayas and S. America.

-Adventure Alternative runs a subsidiary organisation called Russian Adventures based in Moscow.
+Adventure Alternative has a subsidiary organisation called Russian Adventures based in Moscow.
 We look after all the bureaucratic details to ensure a problem-free trip and we have never had to cancel a trip since 1999.